-- 5.5.1 Appropriate mechanisms are in place to record the names, dates, times and signatures for the signing in and out of visitors (including County Government personnel) to the Server Room.
-All visitors must be issued with an authorised County Government visitors badge when signing in - 5.5.2 Any visitors to the Server Room area must be accompanied at all times by authorised County Government personnel - 5.5.3 Any person not known to Server Room personnel must be challenged in order to establish who they are and whether authorisation has been provided for them to be there - 5.5.4 Access to and knowledge of door lock codes are restricted to authorised personnel only and must not be shared with any unauthorised person. - 5.5.5 Access codes used for secure locking mechanisms must be changed on a regular basis as specified by the Server Room Manager in line with professional best practice and immediately when an employee (who has access to sensitive ICT areas) is transferred or ceases to be employed by the County Government - 5.5.6 Electronic access tags must be issued to authorised staff on an individual basis.
+- 5.5.1 Appropriate mechanisms are in place to record the names, dates, times and signatures for the signing in and out of visitors (including County Government personnel) to the Data Centre.
+All visitors must be issued with an authorised County Government visitors' badge when signing in - 5.5.2 Any visitors to the Data Centre area must be accompanied at all times by authorised County Government personnel

+- 5.5.3 Any person not known to Data Centre personnel must be challenged in order to establish who they are and whether authorisation has been provided for them to be there - 5.5.4 Access to and knowledge of door lock codes are restricted to authorised personnel only and must not be shared with any unauthorized person. - 5.5.5 Access codes used for secure locking mechanisms must be changed on a regular basis as specified by the ICT Director in line with professional best practice and immediately when an employee (who has access to sensitive ICT areas) is transferred or ceases to be employed by the County Government - 5.5.6 Electronic access tags must be issued to authorised staff on an individual basis.
 Staff issued with access tags must have their names and employee numbers recorded against the registered access tag number including date and time of issue - 5.5.7 Access tags should only be used by the registered user and must not be lent out or given to other staff, regardless of their seniority.
 In emergency situations, authorised personnel may be permitted to use another authorised person's tag if available with permission of the line manager and the recorded user must either be present or be made aware that their tag is being used.
-Any such use must be recorded and maintained in a logging system for this type of event - 5.5.8 Access to server rooms including any adjoining offices which could provide access, must be locked and secured using appropriate locking mechanisms - 5.5.9 Access tags issued to personnel who no longer work for the County Government must be deactivated and recovered immediately a record of this action must be kept, using an official recording system - 5.5.10 Doors which provide access to the servers/rooms are not to be left/wedged open unless for the purpose of taking delivery of new equipment, to accommodate the movement of existing equipment, transportation of maintenance or cleaning equipment - an authorised member of staff must be present at all times to supervise access when doors are left open

-- 5.5.11 All County Government/Contracted Cleaners must have and display appropriate identification and be made aware of the requirements within this policy - 5.5.12 Personal, special access visits from relatives or acquaintances of personnel are not permitted to secure areas.
-There must be a valid reason for all visits and any such visitors must go through the standard signing in/out procedure - 5.5.13 Any issues to do with official authorisation of access to the Server Room Area should be sought from the Server Room Manager in the absence of the Server Room Manager, clearance should be requested from the Chief Officer responsible for Governors' Office. - 5.5.14 (See Also Chapter on Network Security, Access Control and Acceptable Use)
+Any such use must be recorded and maintained in a logging system for this type of event - 5.5.8 Access to server rooms including any adjoining offices which could provide access, must be locked and secured using appropriate locking mechanisms - 5.5.9 Access tags issued to personnel who no longer work for the County Government must be deactivated and recovered immediately a record of this action must be kept, using an official recording system - 5.5.10 Doors which provide access to the servers/rooms are not to be left/wedged open unless for the purpose of taking delivery of new equipment, to accommodate the movement of existing equipment, transportation of maintenance or cleaning equipment an authorised member of staff must be present at all times to supervise access when doors are left open - 5.5.11 All County Government/Contracted Cleaners must have and display appropriate identification and be made aware of the requirements within this policy - 5.5.12 Personal, special access visits from relatives or acquaintances of personnel are not permitted to secure areas.
+There must be a valid reason for all visits and any such visitors must go through the standard signing in/out procedure - 5.5.13 Any issues to do with official authorisation of access to the Data Centre Area should be sought from the ICT Director.

+5.5.14 (See Also Chapter on Network Security, Access Control and Acceptable Use)

-All staff must abide by the Server Room's Physical Access Control Procedure which is made available to Server Room personnel and can be requested from the Server Room manager
+All staff must abide by the Data Centre's Physical Access Control Procedure which is made available to Data Centre personnel and can be requested from the ICT Director